mbroedl/atom-music/README.md

 # atom-transcribe

-A simple audio player for atom to aid text/interview transcription.
+A simple audio and video player for atom to aid text transcription, interview transcription, or video transcription.
 Originally based on sdinesh86/atom-music.

 ![Screencast of the program.](screencast.gif)